scrapy/scrapy/docs/faq.rst

 What Python versions does Scrapy support?
 -----------------------------------------

-Scrapy runs in Python 2.5, 2.6 and 2.7.
-But it's recommended you use Python 2.6 or above, since the Python 2.5 standard library has a few bugs in their URL handling libraries.
-Some of these Python 2.5 bugs not only affect Scrapy but any user code, such as spiders.
+Scrapy runs in Python 2.6 and 2.7.

 Does Scrapy work with Python 3.0?
 ---------------------------------

 No, and there are no plans to port Scrapy to Python 3.0 yet.
-At the moment, Scrapy works with Python 2.5, 2.6 and 2.7.
+At the moment, Scrapy works with Python 2.6 and 2.7.

 .. seealso:: :ref:`faq-python-versions`.